cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-15/241015_Skeuomorphism.md

 Period: 2007-2013

 ![](../../../C_DATA/IMAGES/iPhone_2007.jpg)

 In 2007, Apple shook the world by announcing their take on the mobile phone.
 The iPhone had a distinct industrial style; it looked simple, minimalist and fancy compared to other mobiles at the same time.
+It brought a distinctive design that was about to inspire many other companies for the years to come.
 ### Visuals
 Based on MacOS X, iOS used lots of design cues from its desktop counterpart, all while having its own aesthetic and user experience.